JoKerDii/DS-FAS/docs/notes/questions2.md

 * **What is transfer learning?**

-  Transfer learning is a research problem in machine learning that focuses on storing knowledge gained while solving one problem and applying it to a different but related problem.
-Transfer learning is the solution to the situation that we want an image classifier to be trained in a few minutes on a CPU with very little data.
-We can use pre-trained models with known weights.

-  The <u>main idea</u> of TL is that, earlier layers of the network learn low level features, that can be adapted to new domains by changing weights at later and fully connected layers.

-  <u>Differential learning rate</u>: The main idea is to train different layers at different rate.
-We can train early conv layer with a smaller learning rate, later conv layer with a larger learning rate, and dense layer with a higher learning rate.
+  Transfer learning is a machine learning method where a model developed for a task is reused as the starting point for a model on the second task.
+It is a popular approach in deep learning where pre-trained models are used as the starting point for computer vision and natural language processing tasks, because these tasks require vast computing and time resources to develop neural network models.

+* **When is transfer learning useful?**

+  Transfer learning is used for tasks where is data is too little to train a full-scale model from the beginning.

+  In models for computer vision tasks, the initial layers have a common behavior of detecting edges, then a little more complex but still abstract features, and so on.
+Therefore, a pre-trained models' initial layers can be used directly.

 * **What is representation learning in transfer learning?** [revise needed]